dahalbishu/Smart-Bill-Master-with-Sales-Analyzer/README.md

 You can find a demo video of the system [here](https://drive.google.com/file/d/1Nx5U0XAAnP2LRwvy6ZQsLpdIsvvsCjZC/view?usp=drive_link).

 # Contributors
-1. Apsara Shrestha
+1. Apsara Shrestha *
-2. Bishwambhar Dahal
+2. Bishwambhar Dahal *
-3. Sirjana Bhatta
+3. Sirjana Bhatta *
-4. Sujana Acharya
+4. Sujana Acharya *
+5. Er.
+Praches Acharya

 # Acknowledgments
 We would like to thank Institute of Engineering (IOE) for the inclusion of Minor